ICAN helps those in their community while also helping those incarcerated

 The changes in the incarcerated individuals are also evident to those around the prison system.

-Leo Borst, a case work manager and facility coordinator at Correctional Industrial Facility (CIF). shared, “ICAN improves the work ethic of those who are incarcerated.
+Leo Borst, a case work manager and facility coordinator at Correctional Industrial Facility (CIF) shared, “ICAN improves the work ethic of those who are incarcerated.
 This program requires a lot of commitment because they take care of a dog every day.
 ICAN makes them more dependent and reliable while also boosting self-confidence.”

 An incarcerated handler at Pendleton Correctional Facility working with a service dog in-training